PixarAnimationStudios/ruby-jss/README.md

 # ruby-jss: Working with the Jamf Pro APIs in Ruby
 [![Gem Version](https://badge.fury.io/rb/ruby-jss.svg)](http://badge.fury.io/rb/ruby-jss)

-## Version 2.0.0 has been released

-Version 2.0.0 has major changes!
-While we've strived for _mostly_ being backward compatible, and have done lots of testing, YMMV.
-Please report any issues.

-_NOTE_: ruby-jss 2.0 is not completely backward compatible, please see  [README-2.0.0.md](README-2.0.0.md) for more info

-### Highlights

-- Support for Ruby 3.x
-  - tested in 3.0 and 3.1
-- Combined access to both the Classic and Jamf Pro APIs
-  - A single namespace module
-  - Connection objects talk to both APIs & automatically handle details like bearer tokens
-- Auto-generated code for Jamf Pro API objects
-- Autoloading of code using [Zeitwerk](https://github.com/fxn/zeitwerk)

-For details about the changes, the document [README-2.0.0.md](README-2.0.0.md).

 ## _IMPORTANT_: Known Security Issue in v1.5.3 and below

 Versions of ruby-jss prior to 1.6.0 contain a known security issue due to how we were using the 'plist' gem.